lilylalalal/employee-manager/README.md

 ## Project Overview

-This project will leverage basic Class syntax to create an `Employee` class.
-In a separate file you will create a `Manager` class that will inherit its properties from the `Employee` class.
+Leverage basic Class syntax to create an `Employee` class and 'Manager' class in seperated file that will inherit its properties from the `Employee` class.

 Using common JSmodules to import/export your classes will allow you to keep your code clean and maintainable.

-Once you know you can create both an instance of an employee and a manager, you will alter your `Employee` constructor to dynamically add an `Employee` to their `Manager`'s `employees` list upon instantiation.
+Once create both an instance of an employee and a manager, you will alter your `Employee` constructor to dynamically add an `Employee` to their `Manager`'s `employees` list upon instantiation.